MicrosoftDocs/visualstudio-docs/docs/data-tools/how-to-add-update-or-remove-a-wcf-data-service-reference.md

 ---
 # How to: Add, update, or remove a WCF data service reference

-::: moniker range="vs-2017"
-A *service reference* enables a project to access one or more [!INCLUDE[ssAstoria](../data-tools/includes/ssastoria_md.md)].
+For .NET Framework projects, *service reference* enables a project to access one or more [!INCLUDE[ssAstoria](../data-tools/includes/ssastoria_md.md)].
 Use the **Add Service Reference** dialog box to search for [!INCLUDE[ssAstoria](../data-tools/includes/ssastoria_md.md)] in the current solution, locally, on a local area network, or on the Internet.

-::: moniker-end
-::: moniker range=">=vs-2019"
+:::moniker range=">=vs-2019"
-You can use the **Connected Services** node in **Solution Explorer** to access the **Microsoft WCF Web Service Reference Provider**, which lets you manage Windows Communication Foundation (WCF) data service references.
+For .NET Core projects, ou can use the **Connected Services** node in **Solution Explorer** to access the **Microsoft WCF Web Service Reference Provider**, which lets you manage Windows Communication Foundation (WCF) data service references.
-::: moniker-end
+:::moniker-end

 [!INCLUDE[note_settings_general](../data-tools/includes/note_settings_general_md.md)]

 ## Add a WCF service reference

-### To add a reference to an external service
+### To add a reference to an external service (.NET Framework projects)

-::: moniker range="vs-2017"

 1. In **Solution Explorer**, right-click the name of the project to which you want to add the service, and then click **Add Service Reference**.